tiwarylab/af2rave/docs/usage.feature.rst

     The last two filters will ensure ``chainid 0`` and ``chainid 1 2`` are both folded, but allow them to adapt to different relative positions.

-Method ``get_rmsd()`` will return a dictionary of RMSD values between the reference structure and all other structures.
+Method :py:meth:`~af2rave.feature.analysis.FeatureSelection.get_rmsd` will return a dictionary of RMSD values between the reference structure and all other structures.

 .. code-block:: python3